 1 Underfoot.
 A glorious rug in lemon yellow couldn’t fail to bring a smile to your face.
 It’s a perfect example of how toning down the yellow dial can have as much impact as it’s more vivid full-on bright colour cousin: lemon yellow is simply a touch more sophisticated.
-In my moodboard image, top left, the rug has been custon-made for an ELLE Decoration shoot styled by Louisa Grey by La Manufacture Cogolin.
+In my moodboard image, top left, the rug was custon-made by La Manufacture Cogolin for an ELLE Decoration shoot styled by Louisa Grey.

 2 On your walls What could be happier than this playful paper adorning a feature wall?
-This ‘Cow Parsley’ paper by Cole&Son has been around for a while, but it’s still absolutely one of the prettiest I’ve seen without being overwhelming (also most papers featuring yellow have a bunch of other colours in them too).
+‘Cow Parsley’ by Cole&Son has been around for a while, but it’s still absolutely one of the prettiest I’ve seen without being overwhelming (also most papers featuring yellow have a bunch of other colours in them too).
 Pale but interesting, its colour way is described as white on vintage yellow. £76/metre, available from Wallpaper Direct.

 3. On the ceiling!
 Check out the moodboard below (middle right).
 Here, the Australian designers Mihaly Slocombe (@mihalyslocombe) specified a glorious yellow ceiling for a kitchen extension project; additionally carrying the colour on over a run of wall-hung cabinetry.
 It literally wraps the room in sunshine.
 Genius.

 4 Of course for the ultimate speedy sunshine fix… just add flowers!
 This glorious bouquet of sunshine contains Toulouse Lautrec, Lemon PomPom and Catalina roses, with narcissi and mimosa.
 All from The Real Flower Company.